National symbols of Croatia

-The Glagolitic alphabet consists of 38 graphemes while today’s latin alphabet has only 30.
-The letter including the following 2 types:
+The Glagolitic alphabet consists of 38 graphemes while today’s Latin alphabet has only 30.
+The letter includes the following 2 types:

 Some of the most important inscriptions written in glagoljica are on the monument Bašćanska ploča from 1100, Vinodolski zakonik from 1288 (one of the oldest law texts written in Chakavian dialect), and Misal po zakonu rimskoga dvora from 1483 (the first printed Croatian book).

 Kuna zlatica (European pine marten) is the national animal of Croatia.
 It is a strictly protected and endangered animal known for its thick luxurious fur and long tail.

 Croatian currency (the kuna), which is not in use as of January 2023, was named after this animal due to the important role of its fur in Croatian monetary history.
 Kuna fur was used as a means of payment for the tax called “kunovina”.

 The kuna usually lives in the forest treetops on the island of Brač as well as in Papuk Nature Park, Plitvice Lakes National Park, and Velebit Nature Park.

 It rests during the day and hunts rabbits, mice, squirrels, and other tiny mammals during the night.
 The kuna is a rare animal that often hunts just for fun.

 Slavonski hrast or Hrast lužnjak (Slavonian oak or Common oak) is the national tree of Croatia.